aripiprazole/aripiprazole/README.md

   <h3>Hi there, I'm Gabi 👋</h3>

   Greetings, I'm Gabrielle, a 17-year-old [transgender](https://en.wikipedia.org/wiki/Transgender) girl who's all about the coding life, especially in [Clojure](https://clojure.org) and functional programming languages.
-Compiler crafting is my jam, and I've got this knack for solving problems – the trickier, the better!
+[Type Theory](https://en.wikipedia.org/wiki/Type_theory) and crafting [compilers](https://en.wikipedia.org/wiki/Compiler) are in my jam, and I've got this knack for solving problems – the trickier, the better!
 Collaboration is my secret sauce, and I'm always up for teaming up to crush some goals.
 I'm a wild thinker, forever on the lookout for cool ways to upgrade existing tech or invent something totally new.
 Firm believer in using tech for good and making a positive impact.
 Oh, and by the way, I roll on the [autism spectrum](https://en.wikipedia.org/wiki/Autism_spectrum)!
   <br>
 </div>